chain4travel/caminojs-docs/classes/api_avm_keychain.keychain.md

 # Class: KeyChain

-Class for representing a key chain in Avalanche.
+Class for representing a key chain in Camino.

 **`typeparam`** Class extending [SECP256k1KeyChain](common_secp256k1keychain.secp256k1keychain.md) which is used as the key in [KeyChain](api_avm_keychain.keychain.md)